 Concrete Moisture Meters

 Moisture meters for concrete include two distinct types of moisture testing: moisture meters or relative humidity (also known as RH or in situ) testing.

 Concrete moisture meters are handheld devices that measure a limited range of the concrete’s top surface.
-They are available in pin-style or pinless (non-damaging) meters and are useful for conducting 201c relative only 201d spot checks on the slab for determining where to place additional in situ RH testing methods.
+They are available in pin-style or pinless (non-damaging) meters and are useful for conducting “relative only” spot checks on the slab for determining where to place additional in situ RH tests.